Refund policy

 Last updated: March 20, 2026

-This policy explains how the current Fluencity runtime handles Stripe-backed contract refunds, queued payouts, and related operational effects.
+This policy explains how Fluencity handles Stripe-backed contract refunds, queued payouts, and related operational effects.

 What this policy covers

-This policy covers contract funding refunds processed through Fluencity's current Stripe-backed payment flow.
+This policy covers contract funding refunds processed through Fluencity's Stripe-backed payment flow.

-It does not promise refunds for future subscription products or payment flows that are not yet live in the current runtime.
+It does not cover refunds for subscription products or payment flows that may be introduced separately.

 Who can request a refund